 The Environmental Permitting team ensures protection of the county’s natural resources by applying principles of avoidance and minimization during permit reviews, requiring mitigation for unavoidable impacts, conducting environmental compliance and monitoring, and encouraging environmental stewardship.
 We provide guidance and offer options and solutions within the county’s environmental regulatory framework while achieving desired development outcomes that protect environmental features and enhance the quality of life in our community.

-The Environmental Permitting team is responsible for reviewing and managing:
+The Environmental Permitting team is responsible for reviewing and managing projects related to:

 Tree Protection and Removal Permits